deceptionsystem/master/README.md

 In case of any questions, bugs, comments or concerns please contact us at: ncds.deception@gmail.com NCDS can be used under the terms of the Creative Commons (CC0) license.

+Please note that the implementation details of this network cyber deception system are discussed in the research paper "Cyber Deception: Virtual Networks to Defend Reconnaissance".
+The released implementation is a research prototype that gives a proof of concept of the discussed deception techniques.
+This implementation is not at the state to be released as a product which can be deployed in a production network.

 ### Before you start ###

 Please make sure that you have Python, Scapy (version 2.3.2), POX and Mininet installed on your Linux system.